Why is the ocean blue?

 Building a reflective practice into your life is enormously helpful in building your self-awareness.
 In turn, it’s what lets you sort through and eventually clarify the blur that life sometimes becomes, especially around the holidays.

 Think of it like one of those makeover shows some people (possibly you) love to binge-watch.
-But instead of disappearing into a Queer Eye or HGTV oblivion watching people’s ugly cluttered living rooms get overhauled into hygge masterpieces, your reflective practice is doing that overhaul for your brain and, ultimately, your family.
+But instead of disappearing into an HGTV oblivion watching people’s cluttered living rooms get overhauled into hygge masterpieces, your reflective practice is doing that overhaul for your brain and, ultimately, your family.

 At Raising Families, we like to call parents family leaders.
 Reflection is a major part of effective leadership at every level, from the boardroom to the classroom to the living room.